medusajs/medusa/docs/content/advanced/backend/migrations/index.md

 ---
-description: 'Learn how to create a migration in the Medusa server.
+description: 'Learn how to create a migration in the Medusa backend.
 This guide explains how to write and run migrations.'
 addHowToData: true
 ---

 # How to Create Migrations

-In this document, you’ll learn how to create a [Migration](overview.md) using [Typeorm](https://typeorm.io) on your Medusa server.
+In this document, you’ll learn how to create a [Migration](overview.md) using [Typeorm](https://typeorm.io) on your Medusa backend.

 ## Create Migration File